Portuguese bank woes weigh on European equities

 The ECB is set to hold fire on rates as it waits for earlier stimulus measures to gain traction, while keeping an eye on risks from the conflict in Ukraine, where Kiev forces are fighting pro-Russian separatists.

-Traders said the Lisbon market remained impacted by worries over the state rescue of Portuguese bank Banco Espirito Santo BES.LS, which was hit by financial problems associated with its Espirito Santo founding family.
+Traders said the Lisbon market remained impacted by worries over the state rescue of Portuguese bank Banco Espirito Santo , which was hit by financial problems associated with its Espirito Santo founding family.

 Investors are concerned that lenders who contribute to a bank recapitalisation fund, through which the state injected 4.9 billion euros to carve out a healthy new bank out of Banco Espirito Santo, may end up paying a chunk of the rescue bill.